cossacklabs/themis/README.md

 </p>
 <br>

-#### Crypto library for storage and messaging for Swift, Obj-C, Android, Desktop Java, С++, Node.js, Python, Ruby, PHP, Go, Rust.
+#### Crypto library for storage and messaging for Swift, Obj-C, Android, Desktop Java, С++, Node.js,<br>  Python, Ruby, PHP, Go, Rust.
 <br>

-Themis is an open-source high-level cryptographic services library for mobile and server platforms, which provides secure data exchange and storage.
+Themis is an open-source high-level cryptographic services library for secure data exchange and storage on mobile and server platforms.

-Themis provides four important cryptographic services:
+Themis provides 4 important cryptographic services:

 * **[Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem)**: a multi-mode cryptographic container suitable for storing anything from encrypted files to database records and format-preserved strings.
 Secure Cell is built around AES-256 in GCM (Token and Seal modes) and CTR (Context imprint mode).
 * **[Secure Message](https://github.com/cossacklabs/themis/wiki/Secure-Message-cryptosystem)**: a simple encrypted messaging solution for the widest scope of applications.
 Exchange the keys between the parties and you're good to go.
-Two pairs of the underlying crytosystems: ECC + ECDSA / RSA + PSS + PKCS#7.
+Two pairs of underlying cryptosystems: ECC + ECDSA / RSA + PSS + PKCS#7.
-* **[Secure Session](https://github.com/cossacklabs/themis/wiki/Secure-Session-cryptosystem)**: session-oriented, forward secrecy datagram exchange solution with better security guarantees, but more demanding infrastructure.
-Secure Session can perfectly function as socket encryption, session security, or (with some additional infrastructure) as a high-level messaging primitive.
+* **[Secure Session](https://github.com/cossacklabs/themis/wiki/Secure-Session-cryptosystem)**: session-oriented, forward secrecy datagram exchange solution with better security guarantees and more demanding infrastructure.
+Secure Session can perfectly function as socket encryption, session security, or a high-level messaging primitive (with some additional infrastructure).
 ECDH key agreement, ECC & AES encryption.
 * **[Secure Comparator](https://github.com/cossacklabs/themis/wiki/Secure-Comparator-cryptosystem)**: a Zero-Knowledge based cryptographic protocol for authentication and comparing secrets.

-**Want to go straight to the detailed documentation?** [Please proceed here](https://docs.cossacklabs.com/pages/documentation-themis/#start-here).
+**Want to go straight to documentation?** [Please proceed here](https://docs.cossacklabs.com/pages/documentation-themis/#start-here).

 We created Themis to build other products on top of it - i.e. [Acra](https://github.com/cossacklabs/acra) and [Hermes](https://github.com/cossacklabs/hermes-core).